 We'd love to include your voice in our content, especially if you've got a unique perspective to share.
 Whether you've got a creative idea for addressing housing issues, a local streets story with national relevance, or a challenging municipal budget issue you'd like to discuss, we welcome your submission.

 Before you get started writing, please take a look at this simple list of criteria for articles on Strong Towns:

-Not overtly promoting a product or service
+Must not overtly promote a product or service.

 We especially love hearing about the Strong Towns movement in action, so if you're a member of Strong Towns and you've been implementing our mission in your community, please tell us about it!
 Your community could end up being featured on our Success Stories page.

 Contact our senior editor, Daniel Herriges, to discuss a story idea or submit an article.
 You can email him at email@example.com.